 The NNPRFTC (the Consortium) is a private, nonprofit 501(c)(3) created to advance the model and rigor of postgraduate nurse practitioner and joint nurse practitioner/physician assistant training programs, both residency and fellowship.
 The organization emerged from an informal group of early innovators and developers of a residency and fellowship training for new nurse practitioners, first in primary care and then in specialty care as well.

-Our goal is twofold: increasing opportunities for new and experienced nurse practitioners who are changing specialty areas to participate in high quality, structured, postgraduate programs that provide experiential train to high-performance models of clinical care, combined with precepting and mentoring focused on honing the novice NP’s skills and fostering their professional confidence; and 2.) providing programmatic accreditation for these postgraduate training programs, ensuring that the programs adhere to rigorous standards developed by nurse practitioners and experts in adult learning and professional training.
+Our goal is twofold: 1.) increasing opportunities for fully credentialed and licensed, novice nurse practitioners to participate in high quality, structured, postgraduate programs that provide experiential train to high-performance models of clinical care, combined with precepting and mentoring focused on honing the novice NP’s skills and fostering their professional confidence; and 2.) providing programmatic accreditation for these postgraduate training programs, ensuring that the programs adhere to rigorous standards developed by nurse practitioners and experts in clinical care, adult learning and professional training.
 In achieving these goals, NNPRFTC will make a significant contribution to the profession of nursing and to the health and health care of the public.

 At a Glance